gomorpheus/morpheus-apidoc/source/includes/_projects.md

-removeServers |  | Remove Servers to remove from the project, Array of objects having an id addClouds |  | Add Clouds to the project, Array of objects having an id removeClouds |  | Remove Clouds from the project, Array of objects having an id
+removeServers |  | Remove Servers to remove from the project, Array of objects having an id addClouds |  | Add Clouds to the project, Array of objects having an id removeClouds |  | Remove Clouds from the project, Array of objects having an id resources |  | Resources, Array of objects having an id.
+These are discovered AccountResource records that do not belong to known instances or servers. addResources |  | Add Resources to the project, Array of objects having an id removeResources |  | Remove Resources from the project, Array of objects having an id

 ## Delete a Project